 Graduates must take the National Physical Therapy Exam (NPTE) to practice as physical therapist assistants in many states, Illinois included.
 Licensure is controlled by the Illinois Department of Financial and Professional Regulation, Division of Professional Regulation, 320 West Washington St., Springfield, IL 62786; (217) 785-0800 or (217) 782-8556; www.idfpr.com.
+Applicants with a conviction for a felony or misdemeanor may have difficulty obtaining a PTA license in Illinois.
 It is each student's responsibility to determine whether he/she is in compliance with criteria for state licensure.
 Graduation from this program does not guarantee a passing score on the NPTE for the PTA.